ptiz/ifacegen/README.md

 ```

 ##Documentation and Example
 Example can be found in the repo.
-Also see a tutorial in [DOC file](DOC.md)
+Also see IDL description and a tutorial in [DOC file](DOC.md)

 ##ToDo
 - Mandatory fields;